 Key Stage 4

 Three A levels are available, these being the traditional sciences of Biology, Physics and Chemistry.
 Each A level is a 2 year linear course examined in the summer term at the end of year 13.
-A one year AS level can be taken in year 12.

 FOLLOW US ON TWITTER: @uptonscience